Smartphone-like Dashboard Displays & Distracted Drivers

 Currently, there is not much regulation against dashboard displays.
 Many states forbid the airing of non-navigational video while the vehicle is in motion.
 Federal motor vehicle standards simply require that the brightness of the displays be adjustable.

 The National Highway Traffic Safety Administration issued driver-distraction guidelines for dashboard displays which included the exclusion of photographs or video unrelated to driving and that drivers should not have to click more than six keys to complete a task.
 So far, these guidelines are only voluntary.

 According to experts, anything that pulls your attention away from driving for even one or two seconds, can be dangerous.
 Regardless of whether that distraction is a device in your hand or a large screen on your dashboard, a distraction is a distraction, and these acts can greatly increase your risk for being involved in an accident.

 If you are injured because a driver was messing with their display screen, you may be entitled to compensation.
-Contact our distracted driving lawyers for a free consultation.
+Contact a Knoxville injury lawyer for a free consultation.